Dekton® and ventilated façades

-Thanks to Dekton®, they solved the structural and functional problems encountered, while providing an optimum and attractive result in record time.
+Thanks to Dekton®, they solved the structural and functional problems encountered while providing an optimum and attractive result in record time.

 Dekton, the new skin for residential buildings

 Thirty-eight 1.2cm thick Dekton® Sirius slabs were used to clad the façade, which corresponds to a total surface area of 175m2.
-These slabs are easy to maintain and are supported on a stainless steel and aluminium structure that is highly resistant to moisture.
+These slabs are easy to maintain and are supported on a stainless steel and aluminum structure that is highly resistant to moisture.